cloudnative-pg/cloudnative-pg/docs/src/crd.md

 ## Bootstrap

 The `bootstrap` section contain information about how to create this PostgreSQL cluster.
-For now, only the `initdb` method is available, specifying a database to be created and its owner like in the following example:
+The operator supports two bootstrap types:

+- `initdb`
+- `fullRecovery`

+The `initdb` bootstrap type is suitable to create a new cluster from scratch, while the `fullRecovery` allows the user to restore an existing backup.
+When creating a cluster, only a single bootstrap method can be specified.

+The operator will activate `initdb` as bootstrap method if no bootstrap type is specified.

+### `initdb`

 ```yaml
 apiVersion: postgresql.k8s.2ndq.io/v1alpha1